-The Gallery also delivers free outreach sessions during the academic year to London hospital schools. http://www.npg.org.uk/learning/access/young-peoples-groups.php
+The Gallery also delivers free outreach sessions during the academic year to London hospital schools. https://www.npg.org.uk/learning/access/young-peoples-groups.php

-Working with Hospital Schools: A Practical Toolkit offer a framework for museums, galleries and hospital schools to developing creative arts partnership programmes.
+Working with Hospital Schools: A Practical Toolkit offers a framework for museums, galleries and hospital schools to developing creative arts partnership programmes.
 It was developed in 2008 after a one-year creative project working in partnership with Evelina Hospital School, The Children’s Hospital School at Great Ormond Street Hospital, St Mary’s Hospital School and University College London Hospital School.
 The project responded to the Gallery's Pop Art Portraits exhibition with the young people working together with artists and animators to create and animate their own pop-art portraits.
-This toolkit, evalutes the project approach and offers advice, notes and activities.
+This toolkit, evaluates the project approach and offers advice, notes and activities.

 Download Working with Hospital Schools: A Practical Toolkit